 Pooja Saigal, MD, Integrative Family Medicine

 Dr. Pooja Saigal is a board-certified family physician and a faculty physician with the University of Chicago Family Medicine Residency Program.
 A longtime Chicagoan, Dr. Saigal completed her undergraduate degree in psychology and her MD at Northwestern University.
 She subsequently completed her residency in family medicine at the University of Chicago, where she now serves as an assistant professor.
 She has completed a fellowship in Integrative Medicine under the supervision of Dr. Andrew Weil.
-Dr. Saigal offers comprehensive integrative medicine consultations for adults, children, infants and pregnant individuals.
-She integrates traditional allopathic medicine with alternative therapies in an individualized and evidence-based manner.
-She puts strong emphasis on nutrition and positive mental state as vital components of overall wellbeing; she also incorporates supplements, manual medicine, acupuncture, energy medicine and yoga, collaborating with other practitioners as needed.
+Dr. Saigal offers comprehensive integrative medicine consultations to optimize disease management and overall well-being for adults and children; she also provides consultations during pregnancy and during cancer treatment.
+Dr. Saigal integrates alternative therapies into Western medicine in an individualized and evidence-based manner.
+She puts strong emphasis on nutrition and positive mental state as vital components of overall well-being; she also incorporates supplements, manual medicine, acupuncture, energy medicine, yoga, and various mind-body therapies, collaborating with other practitioners as needed.
 Dr. Saigal sees patients at the Glenbrook Family Care Center in Glenview.

 Oriental Medicine and Acupuncture